Introduction

 “Our Constitution was made only for a moral and religious People.
 It is wholly inadequate to the government of any other.”

-As such, I think it is no stretch to view Christianity as the necessary moral bedrock for religious liberty.
+As such, I think it is no stretch to view Christianity as the necessary moral bedrock for American religious liberty.
 In order for a society to function, we must operate with a shared moral vocabulary.
 This does not mean that we force people to believe Christian doctrine, but we can use Christian moral vocabulary as a language for debate.

 Tyler Bauer is the content editor for the Land Center Journal.
 He holds MA degrees in Apologetics and Philosophy and is currently pursuing a PhD in Philosophy of Religion at Southwestern.
 In his spare time, you can find Tyler writing about classical education, worldview, and philosophy at tylerwbauer.com or co-hosting the God and Other Small Stuff Podcast.
-A few times a year, his wife will laugh at his jokes.

 [1] For purposes here, I am not getting into the nuances of American Federalism.
 As such, I am not trying to examine the difference between the “States” and the “Federal Government.”